survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

     └── store.prod.js
 ```

 The idea is that we will choose either `dev` or `prod` version of the store depending on the environment.
-It's that *index.js* which does the hard work like this:
+It’s that *index.js* which does the hard work like this:

 ```javascript
 if(process.env.NODE_ENV === 'production') {